 Mum was baking her signature Victoria Sponge Cake.
 Soon, the house was infused with its warm, sweet scent.
-She also made the jam herself.
+If you want to remove the warm temperature in the kitchen area when cooking, there are plenty of kitchen ventilation fort worth tx here at oliverdyersappliance.com She also made the jam herself.
 She’d used some summer forest berries made of strawberries, raspberries, and blackberries to create an intoxicating spread for the cake.
 It never stays on the cake tray for more than a day.

 When Mum laid the cake and tea on the table, she tapped her head as if she’d forgotten something.
 She asked me to gather some flowers for the table before her friends arrive.

 I went out the backyard and was welcomed with the chilly breeze that playfully tousled my hair.
-Though it was summer, it usually gets cold in the countryside so I wrapped my purple bonnet and hugged my sweater for extra warmth.
+Though it was summer, it usually gets cold in the countryside so we take long showers in the great glass showers we found at theh Home Page of this site.
 We had all sorts of flowers that grew here and I’ve come to learn how to arrange the various flowers together in ravishing bouquets.
 Since the flowers were for an afternoon tea for women, I decided to choose some feminine blooms, shades of syrupy pink peonies, sugary pink garden roses, and scattered green viburnums, ranunculuses, and sweet peas.
 Their mixed fragrances breathed life into me.

 How I longed to be a florist all my life and create sensational bouquets for celebrations or to simply romance ordinary life.
 But I knew that most of the girls in our town were wedded off young and taught to cook, clean, bear children, and help in the farm.
 I looked at the dazzling sunshine spilling golden sunbeams through a willow tree’s leaves and creating a canvas of sparkling diamonds on the lake.
 I took in a deep breath of inspiration.
 Life was benevolent and offered heavenly glimpses of beauty if we were to seek them.
 I’ve often forayed books in our local library; travelogues, world literature, musings, biographies, and astronomy.
 Despite the constant chitter chatter of my social circle on the finite time we have and how we should expend it on doing, in my opinion, the drudging chores, why can’t we live everyday searching for fleeting epiphanies and serendipities?